 1 x 4m Zodiac tender

 2 x jet ski

 Canoe see bottom plastic

 If the weather is chilly outdoors, comfortable sofas and armchairs invite you to stay in.
-You can relax surrounded by the custom made furniture by Graman Lagarde and admire under the light of the custom-made lamps by Schmidt, Paris, and the private art collection of the Owner.
-Each section of the saloon contains remarkable objects: two matching cupboards with panels of leather, the double doors to the aft deck are encased in Plexiglas flank; a pair of metal sculptures divide the sitting area from the dining table; and pastels from Notero, an unusual cigar humidor and countless small art works, all conspire to produce a head spinning visual feast.
+You can relax surrounded by the custom-made furniture by Graman Lagarde and admire under the light of the custom-made lamps by Schmidt, Paris, and the private art collection of the Owner.
+Each section of the saloon contains remarkable objects: two matching cupboards with panels of leather, the double doors to the aft deck are encased in Plexiglas flank; a pair of metal sculptures divide the sitting area from the dining table; and pastels from Notero, an unusual cigar humidor, and countless small artworks, all conspire to produce a head-spinning visual feast.
 Entering the Owners study a doubled faced desk stands in front of an impressive graved wall map in yellow gold depicting the Mediterranean basin and its important monuments and cites made by Parisian Artist Mireille Herbst ALM Decor.
-Here the ambience becomes instantly warmer and less formal; off white leather panels and 4 stainless steel women figures custom made by Schmidt, Paris, representing the four seasons on the walls.
-Reminiscent of Botticellis’ The Birth of Venus, the naked female figure in each panel is seto on a background of waves and sea life.
+Here the ambiance becomes instantly warmer and less formal; off-white leather panels and 4 stainless steel women figures custom made by Schmidt, Paris, representing the four seasons on the walls.
+Reminiscent of Botticellis’ The Birth of Venus, the naked female figure in each panel is set on a background of waves and sea life.
 Unusual free-standing lamps and false consoles bring a note of elegance.
-His and hers bathrooms are located to the sides of the main cabin.
+His and her bathrooms are located on the sides of the main cabin.
 They too echo the theme of with white onyx with geometrical patterns; her bathroom is particularly elegant, featuring metallic women’s figures on the marble walls.